Rehab Chicago rental housing through TIF

-The amendment lets developers of multi-unit rental housing apply for surplus TIF funds for 30% to 50% of purchase/rehab costs.
-To meet these requirements, developers must rent 30% to 50% of units to households that earn no more than half of Area Median Income (AMI), or $37,700 for a family of four.
-Sweet Home Chicago works with city’s Department of Housing and Economic Development (DHED) and aldermen to select TIF districts with reserve funds that can be designated for rental redevelopment.
-The first funding became available in 2012 through the Ogden/Pulaski TIF district.
+In designated TIF districts, developers of multi-unit rental housing can apply for 30% to 50% of purchase/rehab costs of they rent 30% to 50% of units to households that earn no more than half of Area Median Income ($37,700 for a family of four).
+Sweet Home Chicago works with city’s Department of Housing and Economic Development and the Community Investment Corporation, which manages the program.
+We also work with aldermen to select the TIF districts with reserve funds that can be designated for rental redevelopment.

 For two years, the CCH housing campaign focused on funding more affordable housing in Illinois.
 CCH worked with several allies for a capital budget that — for the first time in Illinois — includes money for housing.
 This was achieved in July 2009, when Gov. Quinn signed a $31 billion capital budget that included $134 million for housing.

 CCH mobilized extensive organizing and advocacy: Homeless leaders on the CCH Speakers Bureau held 14 in-district meetings with key legislators, participated in two rallies with a governor, and advocated at seven Springfield lobby days.
 CCH leaders spoke about the capital budget at 69 venues, mobilizing 3,020 constituent letters and organizing community core teams at schools, churches, and synagogues.